steverozen/cite_and_atac_wkshp/README.md

 ```

 This next package `clusterProfiler` has a lot of dependencies.
-If there issues installing dependencies you may
+If there are issues installing dependencies you may
 have better success installing the dependencies
 indiviually before trying to install
 `clusterProfiler` again.